lovc21/cv/resume.md

 ### [Comtrade 360](https://www.comtrade360.com/)

-**Systems Administrator and DevOps Engineer, Jul 2022 - Jul 2023, Ljubljana, Slovenia**
+**Software Engineer and DevOps Engineer, Jul 2022 - Jul 2023, Ljubljana, Slovenia**

 - Collaborated with CERN OpenLab on the Comtrade Fast File System (CFFS) and EOS File System.
 - Built a Prometheus monitoring system to collect HDD and SSD SMART metrics for use in ML programs.